swiftlang/swift-evolution/proposals/NNNN-use-colons-for-subscript-type-declarations.md

 }
 ```

-The initial keyword ‘subscript’ is followed by a parameter list, followed by an arrow to the accessed type.
+The initial keyword `subscript` is followed by a parameter list, followed by an arrow to the accessed type.
 This proposal is to replace the arrow with a colon, to match accessor declarations elsewhere in the language.

 Swift-evolution thread: [Discussion thread topic for that proposal](http://article.gmane.org/gmane.comp.lang.swift.evolution/23457)